2217936322/UE3SDKGenerator/README.md

-# UE3SDKGenerator v2.0.2
+# UE3SDKGenerator v2.0.3
 Internal SDK generator for Unreal Engine 3 games.

 ### About
-UE3SDKGenerator is a more modernized & modular remake of TheFeckless's UE3 SDK Generator.
-It includes options such as using constant variables, address offsets instead of patterns, using enum classes instead of enums, use the VfTable for process event or use virtual functions instead, etc. This generator is not fully complete in terms of being "100% user friendly", but the generation part of it is completed.
+UE3SDKGenerator is a modern remake of TheFeckless's UE3 SDK Generator.
+It includes options such as using constant variables, address offsets, enum classes, VfTable for process event or use virtual functions, and more.
+This generator is not fully complete in terms of being "100% user friendly", but the generation part of it is completed.
 See usage for more information.

 ### Usage
 By default there is one Engine file, Rocket League, included.
-To create your own just copy the folder and paste it in the Engine folder.
+To create your own just copy the folder and paste it in the Engine folder and modify the #includes in dllmain.h as needed.
 The `GameDefines.h` file is game specific and will need to be changed acordingly.
-After that you can make your own changes to `Configuration.cpp` as needed, and you're ready to generate an SDK!
+After that you can make your own changes to `Configuration.cpp` and you're ready to generate an SDK!

 ### Completed SDK